nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 ### 2.10 Pre-configuration for Registration Web Service

-The optional configuration for registration web service is installed by package xroad-centralserver-registration-service.
+The registration web service is installed by package xroad-centralserver-registration-service.
+The registration web service can be installed on the same host with the central server or on a separate host.
 The package is included in the central server installation by default.

-Additional registration web service configured are specified in the [UG-SYSPAR](#Ref_UG-SYSPAR) section „Registration service parameters“ and can be defined e.g. in local.ini.
+Configuration parameters for registration web service are specified in the [UG-SYSPAR](#Ref_UG-SYSPAR) section „Registration service parameters“.

 **Note 1:** The installer does not currently generate the API token, it must be manually configured.
 **Note 2:** With new registration service, a maximum size limit (MAX_REQUEST_SIZE = 100 KB) is set for the authentication certificate SOAP message.